-MS, CCC-SLP, TSSLD Speech-Language Pathologist
+MS, CCC-SLP, TSSLD-BE Speech-Language Pathologist

 Fergie Cantos holds a Master of Science Degree in Speech-Language Pathology from Loyola University, Maryland.
 Fergie received a Bachelor of Arts Degree in Speech-Language Pathology and Spanish and a minor in Therapeutic Recreation from St. Joseph’s College, Brooklyn, New York.
 Fergie recently completed the Bilingual Extension Institute at Teachers College, Columbia University and holds her Teacher of Students with Speech and Language Disabilities certification (TSSLD).